aiotmlwtf/00/opencv.md

 {.is-warning}

 Check out [community examples](https://developer.nvidia.com/embedded/community/jetson-projects) using the Jetson Nano for a variety of projects like gesture recognition, robotics, drones, etc.

+To start a camera inference test, type the following in the terminal:

+<kbd>cd jetson-inference/build/aa??/bin/</kbd>
+<kbd>./imagenet-camera.py</kbd>